 Saima Nakuti Ashipala: ‘Contested Sovereignty: International Diplomacy and the Role of Natural Resources in Namibian Decolonisation’.
+Dr Ashipala was awarded her PhD in April 2022.
 (Primary supervisor)

 - ‘Technical and Vocational Education and the Place of Indigenous Labour in the Mining Industry of Namibia, 1970–1990‘, Journal of Southern African Studies, 47, 1 (2021): 127-142.

 Jennifer Chansa: ‘State, Mining Companies and Communities: A History of Environmental Pollution in Zambia, 1964 to the present’.
 Dr Chansa was awarded her PhD in December 2020.
 (Primary supervisor)

 - ‘Houses Built on Copper: The Environmental Impact of Current Mining Activities on ‘Old’ and ‘New’ Zambian Copperbelt Communities‘, in Miles Larmer et al. (eds.)
 Across the Copperbelt: Urban & Social Change in Central Africa’s Borderland Communities (James Currey: Woodbridge, 2021), 233-263.

 Hyden Munene: ‘A History of Rhokana Corporation and its Nkana Mine Division, 1928-1991’.
 Dr Munene was awarded his PhD in June 2018.
 (Second supervisor)

 - ‘Profitability and Nationalisation on the Zambian Copperbelt: A Case Study of Rhokana Corporation’s Nkana Mine, 1964–1969‘, African Economic History, 48, 2 (2020): 37-66.

 - ‘Mining the Past: A Report of Four Archival Repositories in Zambia‘, History in Africa, 47 (2020): 359-373.